fkaaziebu/mermaid-tutorials/vpass/create-password/create-password-flow.md

-# VPASS GET PASSWORDS DIAGRAM
+# VPASS CREATE PASSWORD DIAGRAM
 ## Authentication
-Getting Passwords in VPASS requires that the user is authenticated by the VPASS system before user is authorized to make any changes to reflect in the database
+Creating Passwords in VPASS requires that the user is authenticated by the VPASS system before user is authorized to make any changes to reflect in the database

-## Password Fetch Flow Diagram
+## Password Creation Flow Diagram
 ```mermaid
 flowchart TB
     subgraph Client Layer